 Our Technology

-NEXT GENERATION SOLAR TECHNOLOGY
+NEXT GENERATION Photovoltaics TECHNOLOGY

 A sunset near Wagga Wagga

-As global leaders in next-generation solar technology, we've achieved a ground breaking milestone with a world-record efficiency of 38.5% in low-light conditions (1000 lux).
+As global leaders in next-generation PV technology, we've achieved a ground breaking milestone with a world-record efficiency of 38.5% in low-light conditions (1000 lux).
 This remarkable performance opens the door to powering small electronics and IoT devices with reliable and renewable energy, even in dull or artificial lighting.

 A Halocell Ambient Solar Module powering LED's arranged in a Heart shape.